Internationalization and Localization

 Date/time format

-You may format the Date instances or the luxon DateTime instances using the {key, type, format} syntax.
-In the following example:
+You may format the Date instances or the luxon DateTime instances using the {key, type, format}

-• The expectedDate is the runtime value.
+is the runtime value. - The

-• The date is the formatting type.
+is the formatting type. - And the

-• And the medium is the date format.
+is the date format.

 {